petersenpeter/CellExplorer/docs/datastructure/data-structure-and-format.md

 Any extra field can be added with info about the units, e.g. the theta phase of each spike for the units, or the position/speed of the animal for each spike.

 ### Firing rate maps
+This is a data container for firing rate map data.
 A Matlab struct `ratemap` containing 1D or linearized firing rat maps, stored in a .mat file: `sessionName.ratemap.firingRateMap.mat`.
 The firing rate maps should be stored in the clusteringpath and has the following fields:
 * `map`: a 1xN cell-struct for N units each containing a KxL matrix, where K corresponds to the bin count and L to the number of states.
 States can be trials, manipulation states, left-right states, etc.
 * `x_bins`: a 1xK vector with K bin values used to generate the firing rate map.
 * `state_labels`: a 1xL vector with char labels describing the states.

 ### Events
+This is a data container for event data.
 A Matlab struct `eventName` stored in a .mat file: `sessionName.eventName.events.mat` with the following fields:
 * `timestamps`: Px2 matrix with intervals for the P events in seconds.
 * `peaks`: Event time for the peak of each events in seconds (Px1).
 * `amplitude`: amplitude of each event (Px1).